The best mosses for a terrarium

-Almost any moss survives in a closed terrarium, but some look far better and behave far better than others.
-A quick guide to choosing.
+Almost any moss survives in a closed terrarium, but some look far better and behave far better than others, and choosing well at the start saves a great deal of fiddling later.
+A short guide to picking the right ones.

 Cushion or carpet

-Cushion mosses grow in domed mounds and hold their shape beautifully behind glass, giving a terrarium structure and little hills.
-Carpet or feather mosses spread flat to cover ground and soften the floor between features.
-Most good terrariums use one or two cushions for height and a carpet to knit it together.
+Mosses fall into two broad habits, and a good terrarium usually wants both.
+Cushion mosses, the acrocarpous kind, grow upright in tight tufts that mound into domes, and they hold that shape behind glass, giving a planting height and small green hills.
+Carpet or feather mosses, the pleurocarpous kind, creep flat and branching to cover ground and soften the floor between the features.
+Most good terrariums use one or two cushions for structure and a carpet to knit the scene together, the same pairing that makes a planting read as a miniature landscape rather than a green smear.

 Reliable choices